 180 subjects were enrolled in this cross sectional study using non purposive probability sampling technique.
 Sample size was calculated using 95% confidence interval and 5% absoulte precision.
-Mechanics of age 22-40 were included in this having WRLBP and male gender was included in this study and those having risk factors such as recent trauma or other systemic diesease were excluded.
-Information was collected using OLBPDQ and Visual Analog Scale (VAS).
+Mechanics of age 22-40 years, having WRLBP were included in this study and those having risk factors such as recent trauma or other systemic dieseases were excluded.
+Information was collected using Oswestry Low Back Pain Disability Questionnaire (OLBPDQ) and Visual Analog Scale (VAS).
 The validity of questionnaire was found sufficient.
 The data was collected from auto-mobile workshops in Lahore city.
 Data was analyzed using SPSS 21.